csosto-pk/adding-shake-to-pkix/crypto-implementations.md

 --------------------
 * BouncyCastle by the	Legion of the Bouncy Castle

 This library includes the Dual-EC random number generator - including that library (even if unused) is not acceptable.
 BouncyCastle includes cryptographical algorithms with potental IPR claims (OCB); potential legal risk.
 This library is also known to have poor side channel resistance; this may be a concern for some uses.
-Use of [CiscoJ](https://apps.na.collabserv.com/communities/service/html/communitystart?communityUuid=d15ca1a1-4805-4df7-a433-46f0d74eee2d) as an alternative is recommended
+Use of CiscoJ from the Cisco [C3M modules](https://apps.na.collabserv.com/communities/service/html/communitystart?communityUuid=d15ca1a1-4805-4df7-a433-46f0d74eee2d) as an alternative is recommended

 Change Log
 --------------------

-* v00 5/29/2019
+* v00 5/31/2019
   First initial version of the approved libraries